 We need more than four weeks to study the plan and mobilize citizens into action; we need time to weigh the alternatives and their consequences.
 Therefore it is urgent that the December 15 joint public hearings in Silver Spring be postponed.- Mr and Mrs T McQuire, Takoma Park Washington Post Letter to the Editor published November 30, 1964

 The Takoma Park Mayor and government passed resolutions[s] absolutely opposing the North Central Freeway as planned, though not the freeway as per the JFK B&O concept.
 As the Washington Post reported on a public meeting in Takoma Park, March 10, 1965 in an article titled Takoma Park Shouts ‘No’

 Most of the speakers were adamant against the roadway which was outlined in a huge map which hung behind the rostrum.
 Takoma Park will be split in half by the freeway declared Mayor George M Miller and the lives of elderly persons will be needlessly and extensively disrupted.
-City Councilman Russell B. Jones added “The Council of Takoma Park opposes the freeway definitely and unequivocally but if a decision is made that that freeway is necessary, that further consideration be given the route that is the least disruptive to the community and its older people, and that the feasibility of a railroad route be studied.The JFK B&O route concept made immense sense, as the 1964 route deviation was quite significant; it not only greatly increased the local impacts - cutting a swath directly through Takoma Park’s oldest residential neighborhoods - but also added over a mile to the route.
+City Councilman Russell B. Jones added “The Council of Takoma Park opposes the freeway definitely and unequivocally but if a decision is made that that freeway is necessary, that further consideration be given the route that is the least disruptive to the community and its older people, and that the feasibility of a railroad route be studied.The JFK B&O route concept made immense sense, while the 1964 route deviation did not.

 E. Brooke Lee of 8409 Piney Branch Road Silver Spring took a more moderate approach.
 A population 53 times that of Takoma Park would use the proposed expressway and these citizens should be given some consideration.